Coins of the South African rand

-The coins of the South African rand are part of the physical form of South Africa's currency, the South African rand.
+The coins of the South African rand are part of the physical form of South Africa's currency, the rand.

 1961–1964

 The rand was introduced in the then Union of South Africa on 14 February 1961, shortly before the establishment of the Republic on 31 May 1961.
 The rand replaced the pound with a decimal currency: 100 cents (100c) = 1 rand (R1), 1 rand being valued at 10 shillings and 1 cent at 1.2 pence.
 The coins bore the forward-facing portrait of Jan van Riebeeck on the obverse.

 The initial circulation coins of the Republic were the following: